boomerang-io/charts/README.md

 - Helm v3

 Plus any additional dependencies by chart.
 For example Boomerang Flow depends on MongoDB.
 Please read the individual charts READMEs.

+### Image Policies

+If you are kubernetes cluster uses ClusterImagePolicy or ImagePolicy you may need to add `docker.io/boomerangio/*:*` to your policies to be able to retrieve the images.

 ## Getting Started